 We’re making a Tic Tac Toe game you can play in your browser!

-- Think carefully about where each bit of logic should reside.
-Each little piece of functionality should be able to fit in the game, player or gameboard objects.. but take care to put them in “logical” places.
+- In this project, think carefully about where each bit of logic should reside.
+Each little piece of functionality should be able to fit in the game, player or gameboard objects.
+Take care to put them in “logical” places.
 Spending a little time brainstorming here can make your life much easier later!

-- Clean up the interface to allow players to put in their names, include a button to start/restart the game and add a display element that congratulates the winning player!
+- Clean up the interface to allow players to put in their names, include a button to start/restart the game and add a display element that shows the results upon game end!